Universality in minor-closed graph classes: Preliminaries

 Now suppose that $T$ contains a 1-way infinite path $P$ starting at some vertex $v$.
 Orient every edge of $P$ towards $v$, and orient every edge of $T-E(P)$ away from $P$.
 Then every vertex has in-degree exactly 1, and $T$ has an unrooted 1-orientation.

 Finally, suppose that $T$ has an unrooted 1-orientation.
 So every vertex has a parent.
 Let $v_1$ be any vertex in $T$.
-Suppose that $v_1,v_2,\dots,v_i$ is an anti-directed path in $T$ (meaning that each edge is oriented from $v_j$ to $v_{j-1}$).
+Suppose that $v_1,v_2,\dots,v_i$ is a backward path in $T$ (meaning that each edge is oriented from $v_j$ to $v_{j-1}$).
 Let $v_{i+1}$ be the parent of $v_i$.
 So $v_1,\dots,v_i$ are all descendants of $v_{i+1}$.
-Repeating this step, we obtain a 1-way infinite anti-directed path $v_1,v_2,\dots$. \end{proof}
+Repeating this step, we obtain a 1-way infinite backward path $v_1,v_2,\dots$. \end{proof}